Rainy234/mpdocs/docs/affiliate-pro/user-guide.rst

   * Choose the payment method for withdrawal

-  * There are three payment methods: Offline payment, Bank Tranfer, Paypal payment
+  * There are three payment methods: Offline payment, Bank Transfer, Paypal payment

 * **Withdraw Reason**: Fill in the reason for withdrawal